farhanangullia/ChimeChatroomTool/README.md

 # Chime Chatroom Tool
-This script automates the process of adding members to a chat room in Chime, without the using Chime API.
+This script automates the process of adding members to a chat room in Chime, without using Chime API.
 This is intended for users who are unable to utilize certain methods from Chime API due to an absence of an enterprise account.

 ## Prerequisites
 Chrome Version: 81